datatrail-jhu/00_intro/manuscript/04_other_accounts.md

 # Other Accounts Setup

 In addition to having a Google username, there are a number of other accounts to which you'll need access.
-We'll walk through each one, discussing what the account is used for and how to get a username for that account.
+By the end of this lesson, you will hav set up a number of different accounts.
+While this may seem like a lot of work now, it will get you set up with *all* the accounts you'll need throughout this series of courses.
+The time you spend now will pay off later!
+Right now, we'll walk through each one briefly, get you set up with an account, and discuss what the account is used for.

 ### LinkedIn Account